MarselM90/Frequency-Blocker/README.md

 ## 📝 License

-This plugin was developed by me with assistance from ChatGPT.
+This plugin was designed with assistance from ChatGPT for code generation and documentation.

-It is provided as-is, free for personal and non-commercial use.
+Provided as-is, free for personal and non-commercial use.
 Attribution appreciated.